transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ```
 {: codeblock}

 You can insert additional fields or modify the generated `JSON` that is based on your selections in the console.
 You don't need to include the entire set of available parameters in the `JSON`, only the parameters you want to override.
-For example, if you want to deploy a CA and override the `csr names` and specify a different port for the `statsd address` you would paste in the following `JSON`:
+For example, if you want to deploy a CA and only override the `csr names` values, you would paste in the following `JSON`:

 ```json
 {